gjroots/esp32_nat_router_plus/components/web_server/www/README.md

    `set JEKYLL_ENV=production bundle exec jekyll build`  for Windows CMD  in the `/html` folder to generate and return to production mode minified files.

-- Alternatively, navigate to the root folder of the project and use `./build_web_pages.sh` in Linux terminal or `./build_web_pages.bat` in Windows CMD.
+- Alternatively, navigate to the root folder of the project and use `./build_web_pages.sh` in Linux terminal or `build_web_pages.bat` in Windows CMD.

 ### Auto Mode (Windows only)